 - Require more cable length in comparison to bus topology

-- More expensive than bus topology due to higher costs of the hubs.
+- More expensive than bus topology due to the higher costs of the hubs.

 In a ring topology, every device has two neighboring devices to communicate.
 The network connection in ring topology consists of a dedicated point to point connection and sets of repeaters in a closed loop.
 The signal is transmitted in one direction either clockwise or counterclockwise from device to device until reaches the destination.